ekoeppen/CoreForth/README.md

 Overview
 ========

-This is a simple token threaded Forth for the ARM Cortex M0/M3.
+This is a simple indirect threaded Forth for the ARM Cortex M0/M3.
 It can currently run on the
 the Olimex STM32-P103 and the Olimexino STM32/LeafLabs Maple and supports generic STM32F103 and STM32F030 boards.
 Other targets boards should be easy to